platorun/ForYourEyesOnly/README.md

 # ForYourEyesOnly
-This repository demonstrate the use of the Applitools Eyes Visual Testing.
+This repository demonstrates the use of the Applitools Eyes Visual Testing.